Recipe for a Fantasy (Camp)

-The fantasy camp, which, like the Stowe Mountain Lodge Classic exhibition tournament, is another collaborative project between Topnotch Management and Topnotch Tennis Tours, blended a simple, five-ingredient recipe:
+As with the Stowe Mountain Lodge Classic exhibition tournament, the fantasy camp is another collaborative project between Topnotch Management and Topnotch Tennis Tours.
+It blended a simple, five-ingredient recipe:

-Stevie Johnson has played Roger Federer at Wimbledon and won Olympic medals and ATP titles.
+Stevie Johnson has played Roger Federer at Wimbledon, won an Olympic medal, and captured ATP titles.
 Shelby Rogers literally brought her Fed Cup trophy straight from Minsk to Maui.
 Reilly Opelka won Junior Wimbledon.
 And Tracy Austin?
-Just a few US Opens, a world #1 ranking, and the whole Hall of Fame thing.
-Tour coach Marc Lucero rounded out a talented fantasy camp roster, all of whom spent hours on-court each day and knew campers by name and stroke.
+Just a few US Opens, a world No. 1 ranking, and the whole Hall of Fame thing.
+Tour coach Marc Lucero rounded out a talented fantasy camp roster, all of whom spent hours on court each day and knew campers by name and stroke.

-It really doesn’t get much more beautiful than Maui, and the Wailea neighborhood is spectacular.
-The forecast was four days of blue skies, warm days and beaches—optimal for both playing tennis and relaxing, and a great break from the fall weather elsewhere in the country.
+It really doesn’t get much more beautiful than Maui, and Wailea is spectacular.
+The forecast was four days of blue skies, warm days, and beaches.
+Needless to say, it was optimal for both playing tennis and relaxing, and a great break from the fall weather elsewhere in the country.

-There are a handful of excellent resorts in Wailea, and Four Seasons Maui is the best of them all.
+There are a handful of excellent resorts in Wailea, and Fairmont Kea Lani is the best of them all.
 We chose to have campers stay in Ocean View rooms for the duration of the fantasy camp, and the amenities at the resort were nothing short of excellent.

 The Wailea Tennis Club offers perfect courts, friendly clubhouse, and views of the ocean with Lahaina in the background.

-Cocktail Reception on the Front Lawn at Four Seasons.
-Vodka and Lavender tour for those not playing tennis.
+Cocktail Reception on the lawn at the Fairmont.
+Vodka and lavender tour for those not playing tennis.
 Casual BBQ at the club before the exhibition match.
-And a Farewell Dinner at DUO.
+And a Farewell Dinner at the Mill House.